-In conjunction with monitoring the cost schedule of the contract, the COR must maintain an accrual forecast schedule that is used to determine the necessity of an accrual as well as the accrual amounts.
-This ensures that the monthly expenditures represent actual work performed.
-Bonneville is an accrual based budget organization, and expenditures must be recognized in the month incurred/performed, not when cash is paid.
+In conjunction with monitoring the cost schedule of the contract, the COR must maintain or receive regularly from the contractor, a contract cost forecast for the performance period of the contract.
+This is used to determine the necessity of an accrual and to ensure that the monthly expenditures represent actual work performed.
+Bonneville is an accrual-based budget organization, and expenditures are recognized in the month incurred/performed, not when cash is paid.